cesarvr/blog/content/post/istio.md

 ![sidecar-deployment](https://raw.githubusercontent.com/cesarvr/hugo-blog/master/static/prometheus/sidecar-deployment.gif)

 ## Container Patterns

-By now we achieved our first goal, we should be able to create applications with multiple containers, also another important point is that we demonstrate that containers running inside the pod share the same network.
-This is very important as we are going to use this in the next article to create our “Proxy” container to collect information about the usage of the website we deployed earlier.
+We should be able to create applications with multiple containers, also another important point is that we demonstrate that containers running inside the pod operate similar as it they where in a single machine, this is very important as we are going to use this in the next article to create our “Telemetry” container.

 If you want to know more about the container patterns you can take a look a this [paper](https://ai.google/research/pubs/pub45406).